 Be Sure There is an Evacuation Plan in Place

 In a building or establishment, not everyone is familiar where the nearest exits are located or how to identify an exit during an emergency.
 Occupants and especially guests will need someone to guide them and take charge of the situation.
 When an emergency occurs, the occupants must act rationally and fast.
-An Evacuation Diagram will guide them to where they currently are as well as the location of the nearest exit.
-There are key points that should be taken into account when preparing an effective emergency .
-Visit this site fire standard fire evacuation plan.
+An evacuation diagram will guide them to where they currently are as well as the location of the nearest exit.
+There are key points that should be taken into account when preparing an effective emergency.

 - An evacuation plan should make sure family and pets are safely evacuated from danger and that they understood where the muster point is.

-- Evacuation plan for school, hospitals, factories and the likes must cover all areas in and around the facility, especially areas where heavy noises can prevent people from hearing the fire alarm.
+- Evacuation plans for the school, hospitals, factories, and the likes must cover all areas in and around the facility, especially areas where heavy noises can prevent people from hearing the fire alarm.

 - Analyze every possible fire scenario as possible.
 This includes fire in the kitchen area, storage, electrical closet and others.
 These scenarios should be addressed appropriately in the evacuation plan including instructions for the occupants on the proper response.

 - Fire safety equipment available on-site should be indicated.
 Ensure that there are personnel trained to handle the equipment.
 Fire safety equipment includes fire extinguishers, fire blankets, hoses, hydrants among others.

 - When changes are made in the facility such as new furniture, renovations, construction or new equipment/appliances installation, the evacuation plan must be updated appropriately as well.